Nesvilab/PD-Nodes/README.md

 - Conventional closed search, label-free or label-based (e.g. TMT)
 - Open search

 Compared to SEQUEST-HT/Percolator (using a publicly available HEK293 data set PXD001468; conventional closed search), MSFragger/PeptideProphet(Philosopher) reduced the total processing speed by more than a factor of four.
-For open searches, improvement in processing speed was even greater.
+For open searches, the improvement in processing speed was even greater.
 Using MSFragger instead of SEQUEST-HT (with PeptideProphet or Percolator) also resulted in a significant increase in the number of identified proteins/peptides/PSMs.

 ### Installation of PD nodes

 The MSFragger node can be used with Thermo Scientific Proteome Discoverer versions 2.2 and 2.3 (not suitable for v2.1 or older versions).

-Please follow the steps below for the installation:
+Please follow the steps below to install:

 **Step 1.** Download the latest version of MSFragger-PDv22.rar or MSFragger-PDv23.rar (depending on your version of Proteome Discoverer) from our github [repository](https://github.com/nesvilab/PD-Nodes/releases/) and unzip/decompress the file.
-Make sure the MSFragger JAR (.jar extension) file is in the same directory as the ‘ext’ folder, which contains the libraries needed for reading .raw files.

-**Step 2.** Make sure that Proteome Discoverer is closed.
+**Step 2.** Make sure that the Proteome Discoverer application is closed.

 **Step 3.** Open the folder where Thermo Scientific Proteome Discoverer is installed.
-To find the folder location of Thermo Scientific Proteome Discoverer, right click on your Thermo Scientific Proteome Discoverer desktop icon and then click on "Properties".
+To find this location, right click on your Thermo Scientific Proteome Discoverer desktop icon and then click on "Properties".
 The folder path is shown in the field called Target (as shown below).

 <img src="https://raw.githubusercontent.com/Nesvilab/PD-Nodes/master/fig1.png" height="40%" width="40%" title="Proteome Discoverer Properties">

-**Step 4.** Copy "MSFragger-PD.dll" from the unzipped file to that folder.
-Delete any old versions of MSFragger-PD.dll.
+**Step 4.** Delete any older versions of MSFragger-PD.dll and copy "MSFragger-PD.dll" from the unzipped file to that folder.

 **Step 5.** Open Thermo Scientific Proteome Discoverer, select the licensing page and click on "Scan for Missing Features".
+You should be prompted to close and restart the application.

 <img src="https://raw.githubusercontent.com/Nesvilab/PD-Nodes/master/fig2.png" height="90%" width="90%" title="Find license">